HJ23/Leemon/README.md

 - Details
 - Written in C++
 - OpenCV library used for image processing
+- Uses mouse for movements please do not use mouse during work

 *** Project is Cross_Platform but old Linux version needs some fixes !
 (It will be added later)